thortom/s3/readme.txt

  *  Describe the Node data type you used to implement the
  *  2d-tree data structure.
  **********************************************************************/
+The implemented Node contains left and right child Nodes, a rectangle (RectHV) and a point (Point2D).
+It might be convenient to include an indication of the linetype of the Node (Horizontal vs. Vertical), but not necessary.

 /**********************************************************************
  *  Describe your method for range search in a kd-tree.
  **********************************************************************/
+The range search method in our kd-tree uses non-recursive function range(RecthHV) which returns Queue<Point2D> in the form of a Iterable<Point2D>.
+We walk down the tree, if the Node's rectangle intersects the rectangle of interest, one left Node at a time and stor each Node in a Stack<Node> until we reach the null (end).
+At the end we pop the last Node from the stack, examine it (check if in the rectangle) and put in the Queue<Point2D> if it is in the rectangle of interest.
+Then we move one Node to the right and repeat the walk down left Nodes.
+When the stack is empty then we are done, and return the Queue<Point2D> of points.

 /**********************************************************************